Available software

 Read more on this topic in UUBF's article covering experimental design

-Experimental Design Assistant (EDA): The EDA is a free online tool provided by the British NC3R, which allows you to design experimental flows and analysis schemes as well as giving suggestions for improving the quality of your research.
+Experimental Design Assistant (EDA): The EDA is a free online tool provided by the British NC3R.
+It allows you to design experimental flows and analysis schemes while offering suggestions to improve your research quality.
 Read more on EDA on the NC3R website.

 Recording software